joshmarinacci/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockBufferService.md

 The system maintains a buffer of block states in `BlockBufferService` with the following characteristics:

-- Each block state contains the block items and requests for a specific block number.
+- Each block state contains the block items for a specific block number.
 - The buffer tracks acknowledgment status as a single high watermark.
 - Entries remain in the buffer until acknowledged and expired, according to a configurable TTL (Time To Live).
 - A periodic pruning mechanism removes acknowledged and expired entries.
-- The buffer size is monitored to implement backpressure when needed.
+- The buffer size is monitored to apply backpressure when needed.

 ### Buffer State